GabrielNezovic/streamlit-reddit-comment-search/README.md

 http://localhost:1198/
 ```

-You can search for a username, query the users' comments and filter the historical date range (in days).
+You can search for a Username, Query the users' comments (blank queries will simply retrieve all comments) and Filter the search for comments made within the last X number of days.

 The resulting comments are then individually saved as text files in the 'comments' folder using the filename format:
 ```
-timestamp - username - query.txt
+comment_datestamp - username - query.txt
 ```

 ___